 Snacks and sweetened drinks - children

-Choosing healthy snacks and drinks for your children can be a challenge.
-There are many to choose from.
+Choosing healthy snacks and drinks for your children can be hard.
+There are many options.

 Fruits and vegetables are good choices for healthy snacks.
 They are full of vitamins and low in calories and fat.
-Some crackers and cheeses also make good snacks.
+Some types of crackers and cheeses also make good snacks.
+Other healthy snack choices include:

 - Apples (dried or cut into wedges)